 The Man Behind the [Dive] Mask

-I’m far from the only person to sell fossil dig kits.
-I’m actually friends with and hunting companions of a few of them!
-There are some great products out there (if you want an awesome megalodon tooth, for example, I Hunt Dead Things is gonna be your best bet), but I think I have something special too: the most informative with the best variety of fossils, tied together by a cohesive and stylish aesthetic, all offered at a fair price.
+I’m far from the only person to sell fossils.
+It’s a wonderful community full of people who are just as passionate as I am, but I think Code Black has something special to offer: the most informative with the best variety of fossils, tied together by a cohesive and stylish aesthetic, all offered at a fair price.

-Finding fossils isn’t easy.
+Finding fossils isn’t always easy.
 It takes time, effort, patience, and money.
-There’s always risk involved, whether it be a face to face encounter with a shark, alligator, or snake; potentially falling and breaking a bone in the middle of nowhere; getting ensnared by a downed tree or other obstacle while diving; getting stuck out at sea or stranded down-river with a boat engine that won’t start; or one of any other countless problems that could arise out in the field (especially solo, as I often am).
-But it’s a passion, a labor of love, and it’s truly a joy to be able to share the fruits of that labor with others, especially if it means getting kids into science and conservation and toward hopefully making the world a better place.
+There’s always risk involved, whether it’s a face to face encounter with a shark, alligator, or snake; falling and breaking a bone in the middle of nowhere; getting tangled in a downed tree or other obstacle while diving; getting stuck out at sea or stranded downriver with a boat engine that won’t start; or one of any other countless problems that could arise in the field (especially solo, as I often am).
+But it’s a passion, a labor of love, and it’s truly a joy to be able to share the fruits of that labor with others, especially if it means getting kids into science and conservation and maybe, just maybe, toward making the world a better place.

 Thanks for the support and for taking the journey with me.